 Hip dysplasia is a common joint condition that can deeply impact our canine companions.
 With causing so much discomfort with each step our dogs take, the condition has the power to truly alter a dog’s life.
 So, what exactly is hip dysplasia and how can you help to manage the condition?

 In this article we’ll dive into the details of hip dysplasia in dogs, and help you understand how you can offer your dog comfort throughout the condition.

-This is a joint condition that is classified by the irregular formation of the hip joint in dogs.
-A normal canine hip consists of ball and socket joints that glide freely with each step.
-When a dog has hip dysplasia, the irregular formation of the hip joint causes it to run and grind.
-The grinding of the joint is not only incredibly painful, but can result in severe joint deterioration over time.
+Hip dysplasia is a joint condition in dogs that is classified by the irregular formation of the hip joint.
+A normal canine hip consists of a ball and socket joint that glides freely with each step.
+When a dog has hip dysplasia, the ball, the socket, or both don’t form properly, meaning the two move abnormally together.
+This irregular formation of the hip joint causes it to rub and grind, resulting in discomfort.
+The grinding of the joint is not only incredibly painful for our furry friends, but can lead to severe joint deterioration over time.

 Of course, there are other factors that can impact dogs with genetic predispositions to the condition.
 Some things that can exacerbate hip dysplasia in at-risk dogs include:

 While any dog can be affected by hip dysplasia, there are a few breeds that are more at risk to hip dysplasia and other joint conditions.
 Though it was previously believed to be a condition that only impacted large breed dogs, it’s clear now that it’s not always the case.
 Some of the dog breeds that are prone to developing hip dysplasia include: